j0lama/j0lama.github.io/_posts/2017-1-14-subl-crack.md

       <img src="/images/crack-subl/2.png">
 </p>

-With the error message pointer, it will be necessary to see in which parts of the code, this string is used and to do it, Hooper allows us see the cross references as IDA Pro do:
+With the error message pointer, it will be necessary to see in which parts of the code this string is used and to do it, Hooper allows us to see the cross references as IDA Pro does:
 <p align="center">
       <img src="/images/crack-subl/3.png">
 </p>

-As can be noticed in the image, the error message is used in the address 0x42F1F4.
+As it can be noticed in the image, the error message is used in the address 0x42F1F4.
 This address corresponds with a *mov* instruction in a code that is accessed from other address with a jump:
 <p align="center">
       <img src="/images/crack-subl/4.png">
 </p>